RubyMoney/money/README.md

 The pre-defined set of attributes includes:

 - `:priority` a numerical value you can use to sort/group the currency list
-- `:iso_code` the international 3-letter code as defined by the ISO 4217 standard
+- `:code` the international 3-letter code as defined by the ISO 4217 standard or other code for non-ISO currencies.
 - `:iso_numeric` the international 3-digit code as defined by the ISO 4217 standard
 - `:name` the currency name
 - `:symbol` the currency symbol (UTF-8 encoded)